Following system colour scheme Selected dark colour scheme Selected light colour scheme

 The caller must hold an attached thread state.

-Acquire a lock to an interpreter through a view.
+Create a finalization guard for an interpreter through a view.

-On success, this function returns a lock to the interpreter denoted by view.
+On success, this function returns a guard to the interpreter represented by view.
 The view is still valid after calling this function.
+The guard must eventually be closed with PyInterpreterGuard_Close().

-If the interpreter no longer exists or can no longer support calling Python code safely, then this function returns 0 without an exception set.
+If the interpreter no longer exists or cannot safely run Python code, or if the process is out-of-memory, this function returns 0 without setting an exception.

 The caller does not need to hold an attached thread state.